dCache/dcache/docs/TheBook/preface.md

 where scalable, open source storage solutions are needed.

-dCache is a joint effort between the Deutsches Elektronen-Synchrotron (DESY) in Hamburg, Nordic Data Grid Facility (NeIC, NDGF) based in Copenhagen, the Fermi National Accelerator Laboratory near Chicago with significant distributions and support from the University of California, San Diego, INFN, Bari as well as Rutherford Appleton Laboratory, UK and CERN in Geneva.
+dCache is a joint effort between the Deutsches Elektronen-Synchrotron (DESY) in Hamburg, National Earthquake Information Center (NEIC, NDGF) based in Copenhagen, the Fermi National Accelerator Laboratory near Chicago with significant distributions and support from the University of California, San Diego, INFN, Bari as well as Rutherford Appleton Laboratory, UK and CERN in Geneva.